BehzadShayegh/construction-requirements-integrator/README.md

 You can prevent this deletion by setting `purge_after_construction` to `False`.
 * `reconstruct (default: False)`: If true, allows the class to be reconstructed with new values.
 Note that you can not set both `purge_after_construction` and `reconstruct` to `True` because reconstruction needs construction requirements.
 Also note that if `auto_construct` be true, every `meet_requirement` call has the potential to reconstruct the object.

+**add_to_construction_requirements(self, \*\*requirements):** Use this function to add to construction requirements after initialization.
+Its very useful when you are using inheritance.

+**A technique:** If `auto_construct` be true and all the requirements defined in the initialization satisfied befor calling `add_to_construction_requirements`, the object will be completly constructed and will not catch new requirements.
+To prevent this state, you can simply add an unreal requirement in initialization and set it to `None`.
+It will prevent the object to be auto constructed untill you give a value to it.
+After calling `add_to_construction_requirements`, you can simply satisfy this virtual requirement using `meet_requirement` function and ignore it in `__construct__`.

 ## Installation